 - For example, if you are claiming eligibility on the basis of your cousin, you would need your birth record (the Applicant), your parents’ birth and marriage records, and your grandparents’ birth and marriage records (proving your line of descent from your Grandparents).
 You would also need your aunt and uncle’s birth and marriage records showing their relationship to your grandparents, and your cousin’s birth record showing his or her relationship to your aunt and uncle (proving the line of descent from your Grandparents to your Cousin).

 - You will send all of these proofs, along with a copy of the Record Copy Application, which the member should have.
 (This is the application form with checks and the National Membership Number and the stamp of approval on it.)

 - You will need two sponsors who are members of the Sons of the American Revolution.
 To do so, contact a member of your local chapter.
-You can find links to our Officers by mousing over the “Members” menu above, then clicking “Officers.”
+You can find links to our Officers at the menu above.
 We will either assist you or help you contact a National membership assistant.

-- You will need three watermarked Application forms, and you can get these from your local chapter Secretary.
-The Application forms can be found either on the National Society website (www.SAR.org🔗), or by mousing over the “Members” menu above, then clicking “Forms.”
+- You will need three watermarked Application forms, and you can get these from your local chapter Secretary or Registrar.
+The Application forms can be found either on the National Society website (www.SAR.org🔗).

 Application Fee and Dues